coder/coder/docs/admin/configure.md

 ## Access URL

 `CODER_ACCESS_URL` is required if you are not using the tunnel.
-Set this to the external URL that users and workspaces use to connect to Coder (e.g.
+Set this to the external URL that users and workspaces use to connect to Coder (for example
 <https://coder.example.com>).
 This should not be localhost.

 > Access URL should be a external IP address or domain with DNS records pointing